0

 All of a sudden, my head/chest/throat/ sinuses are painful, inflamed, phlegm-sodden fonts of misery.
 Am I developing pneumonia?
 Am I now a public health hazard?

 Acupuncture solution: Let an acupuncturist soothe your body and mind.
-This is a tricky time, when the couch or bed becomes magnetic.
-The box of tissues, tea and sleep are often prioritized over seeing a medical provider.
+This is a tricky time when the couch or bed becomes magnetic.
+The box of tissues, tea, and sleep are often prioritized overseeing a medical provider.
 There may also be concern that one has become infectious.
-Acupuncturists are here to treat you at your most miserable and possibly infectious states.
+Acupuncturists are here to treat you in your most miserable and possibly infectious state.
 In the acute stage of allergy-induced illness, acupuncture can offer startlingly effective pain relief, reduce the pro-inflammatory neuropeptides and cytokines that are making mischief in the mucosal tissues, and help clear the nasal passages.
 It can help the storm pass more quickly and give you an hour of much-needed rest during the treatment itself.
 An acupuncturist can also confirm whether a visit to urgent care is needed in cases such as bacterial infection and severe respiratory distress.

 Treatment plan suggestion: every two to three days for three visits during the acute phase, including herbal formula prescription and cupping.